 Assignment 4: Donut Calculator

 You are planning to serve donuts after Mass.
 How many donuts will you need?
-Make a Scratch project to calculate the number of donuts required, provided your program’s user tells you the number of people attending and how many donuts the average person is expected to eat.
+Make a Scratch project to calculate the number of donuts required: ask the person using your project how many people will attend and how many donuts the average person is expected to eat.
 The number of donuts needed is the product of these two numbers.
-Create a visual representation of the number of donuts required using the “stamp” block to repeatedly stamp out donuts on screen, one for each donut needed.
+Create a visual representation of the number of donuts required using the “pen / stamp” block to repeatedly stamp out images of donuts on screen, one for each donut needed.

-If you are stuck with how to get started or need to review how to complete the assignment, there is a six-minute video explaining and demonstrating how to complete it.
+If you are stuck with how to get started or need to review how to complete the assignment, there is a video explaining and demonstrating how to complete it.
 This video has been updated to Scratch 3.0.

 Use the “Ask” block to get the user to tell you how many people are expected to eat donuts, and how many donuts an average person will eat

 Calculate and inform the user of how many donuts they will need

 Stamp a copy of a donut sprite, once for every donut needed, to provide a visual representation of the required donuts.

 Start new rows of stamped donuts when needed.
 When starting a new row, re-position the stamp to the start of the new row: change Y by the amount needed to move up or down a row, and set X to the starting position where each row begins.